dirigiblelabs/curriculum-2017/VelislavKlimentov/Documentation/README.md

 - Establishes an Enterprise JavaScript API that can be used via the CommonJS modularization.
 - Generates fully compliant RESTful services, including meta-data support on existing database artifacts.

 *Mobile*
-Provides an integration with Tabris.js mobile framework that allows you to develop native iOS and Android mobile applications, written entirely in JavaScript.
+<br/>Provides an integration with Tabris.js mobile framework that allows you to develop native iOS and Android mobile applications, written entirely in JavaScript.

 *Connectivity*
-Provides built-in micro ESB based on declarative definitions of integration and orchestration of business process flows.
+<br/>Provides built-in micro ESB based on declarative definitions of integration and orchestration of business process flows.

 *Extensions*
-Supports declarative definition of extension points and extensions in order to achieve:
+<br/>Supports declarative definition of extension points and extensions in order to achieve:
 - Better adaptability
 - Better visibility of dependencies
 - Simplified life-cycle management